 - No personalized experience – Personalization is the best way to delight customers.
 Not just that, more than half of all buyers say they would pay more for products if they get a personalized experience.
 But, very few companies use it as a top CX strategy.

-Let’s now dig deeper into nine ways in which you can improve customer experiences so that they keep coming back to you.
+Let’s now dig deeper into eleven ways in which you can improve the customer experience so that they keep coming back to you.

 1. Humanize the conversation

 Customer service often feels extremely transactional: robotic customer service inundated with impersonal messages, and emails coming from “customer support,” as opposed to real people.